the1mann/learn-todo/README.md

 Here are also things to keep in mind:
 - *Stuck?* Use Google.
 There are many solutions to the problem/thing you don't know.
 There are many people on the internet smarter then us.
 - Don't forget *to ask for help* on the Slack chat.
-And if you *know the answer*, **why not help out a bro**.
+And if you *know the answer*, ** help out a bro**.
-- Take things at your own pace, while competition is good *respect that we are all at different levels*.
+- Take things at your own pace, while competition is good, *respect that we are all at different levels*.
-- Each week they'll be a basic task along with some additional challenges if you feel like stretching yourself.
-There are rumours that they'll be a lame prize somewhere down the line...
+- Each week there will be minimum goal, along with some additional challenges if you feel like stretching yourself.
+There are rumours that there will be a lame prize somewhere down the line...

 _____

-Table of Contents:
+##Table of Contents:

 - [Week 1](#week-1)
 - [Week 2](#week-2)